 Key Concerns Raised

+Barrier to new generation entry.

+Costs for delivery to all loads in the state can be prohibitive, even if necessary transmission were feasible to build.
+This could block almost all new entry.

+Assigns a valuable property right (ICAP deliverability) to existing resources in constrained areas.

 Some lack of deliverability might be cost effective, as capital costs of transmission improvements may exceed generator capacity costs needed to provide same reliability contribution.

 Lack of choice by generation, which might be willing to sell energy-only if costs required to sell in ICAP market were too high.

 Addresses consistency with PJM in a larger RTO context.
+Creates inconsistency with NE ISO in a larger RTO context.

+The increase in the cost of new generation entry increases the potential for generators in constrained ICAP markets to maintain a position of market power.

 New Generation Pays for deliverability to all load in current Locality (PJM approach applied to NY Locality i.e. New York City, Long Island and Rest of State)